-Starting Prices have been returned using the on-course market since the 18th century.
-With the growth of markets for betting off-course, it became essential that the SPs accurately reflect the on-course market and that they are seen to be independent of the bookmakers who accept off-course bets.
-Governance therefore is of the greatest importance.
+Starting Prices have traditionally been returned using the on-course market since the 18th century.
+With the growth of markets for betting off-course, it was considered essential that the SPs accurately reflected the on-course market and the established view was it was important for SPs to be seen to be independent of the bookmakers who accepted off-course bets using those prices.
 The Starting Price Liaison Committee of 1994 was turned into the SP Executive in 1999, before the creation of the current body, the Starting Price Regulatory Commission (SPRC) in 2004.

 The SPRC was created as a result of a study commissioned by the SP Executive, a group of representatives from the Mirror Group, SIS and the Press Association.
 The aim was to provide an opportunity for independent scrutiny of the processes used to return the SP, particularly to deal with questions about the accuracy and integrity of individual starting prices from off-course bookmakers, bettors and other interested parties, a role that the SPRC has fulfilled ever since.